 - Select Proxies > Change Auto-Detect to No Proxy option

 Solution 4 – Run the netsh winsock reset catalog command

 Maybe Dropbox isn’t the problem, after all.
 So, let’s leave it for a moment, and restore the network protocols to default settings.
 Here’s how to do that:

 - Type cmd in the search menu > Launch Command Prompt as an administrator

 - Type netsh winsock reset catalog > hit Enter

-5. Use the offline installer
+Solution 5 – Use the offline installer

+That’s about it, we certainly hope at least one of these solutions helped you resolve the internet connection issues in Dropbox.
 If you’ve come across other solutions to fix the “No internet connection” Dropbox error, you can list the troubleshooting steps in the comment section below.